softdevm/softdevm/README.md

 [![](https://visitcount.itsvg.in/api?id=softdevm&icon=0&color=0)](https://visitcount.itsvg.in)

 # 💫 About Me:
-I am a software engineer with over 10 years of experience in software development.
+I am a senior software engineer with over 10 years of experience in software development.
 I have a strong knowledge of both front-end & back-end development, web scraping, as well as API development using Python, Django, Scrapy, React, and Vue.js.
 I have professional experience in object-oriented programming languages such as Python and JavaScript.
 <br>